apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 docker build -t beam-python-harness:2.56.0 -f beam/Dockerfile-python-harness beam/
 {{< /highlight >}}

-## Deploy Stream Processing App
+## Deploy the stream processing app

-The Beam pipeline is executed on a [Flink session cluster](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/custom-resource/overview/#session-cluster-deployments), which is deployed via the Flink Kubernetes Operator.
-Note that the [application deployment mode](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/custom-resource/overview/#application-deployments) where the Beam pipeline is deployed as a Flink job doesn't seem to work (or I don't understand how to do so yet) due to either job submission timeout error or failing to upload the job artifact.
+The Beam pipeline is executed on a [Flink session cluster](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/custom-resource/overview/#session-cluster-deployments), which is deployed by the Flink Kubernetes Operator.
+The [application deployment mode](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/custom-resource/overview/#application-deployments) where the Beam pipeline is deployed as a Flink job doesn't seem to work (or I don't understand how to do so yet) due to either a job submission timeout error or a failure to upload the job artifact.
 After the pipeline is deployed, we check the output of the application by sending text messages to the input Kafka topic.

-### Deploy Flink Kubernetes Operator
+### Deploy the Flink Kubernetes Operator

-We first need to install the [certificate manager](https://github.com/cert-manager/cert-manager) on the minikube cluster to enable adding the webhook component.
-Then, the operator can be installed using a Helm chart, and the version 1.8.0 is installed in the post.
+First, to enable adding the webhook component, install the [certificate manager](https://github.com/cert-manager/cert-manager) on the minikube cluster.
+Then, use a Helm chart to install the operator.
+The version 1.8.0 is installed in the post.

 {{< highlight bash >}}
 kubectl create -f https://github.com/jetstack/cert-manager/releases/download/v1.8.2/cert-manager.yaml